 - a.
 Coordinate public health nurses to support local and state shelter requirements. - b.
-Monitoring health of shelter populations for potential infectious disease outbreaks. - c.
+Monitoring health of shelter populations for potential infectious disease outbreaks and provide mitigation recommendations where appropriate. - c.
 Coordinate well water testing for contaminates to render safe to drink after flooding. - d.
 Work with state agencies and NCEM ESF 6/8 on the provision of emergency first aid to victims at shelters, mass care facilities, and fixed feeing sites with counties.